xavi-/bind-js/README.markdown

 # BindJS

 A simple templating engine for node.js that smiles back.
-It's influenced by mustache and the lift templating engine.
+It's influenced by mustache and the [lift](http://liftweb.net/) [templating engine](http://www.assembla.com/wiki/show/liftweb/View_First).

-Currently works with node.js v0.3.7
+Currently works with node.js v0.1.30 and above

 ## Goals
 * Works on both the server and client side